GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 example demonstrates out-of-the-box dependency injection without any additional configuration.

-See the [dependency injection documentation](dependency-injection.md) for more details.
+See the [customization documentation](customization.md) for more details.

 Sample deployment: